Gold3nGT/Gold3nGT/README.md

 Hi 👋 My name is Giuliano Tommaso Colombo
 =========================================
 Computer Science Student
 ------------------------
+* 👀 I’m interested in Cybersecurity and Programming
 * 🌍  I'm based in Milano
 * ✉️  You can contact me at [giuliano.colombo04@gmail.com](mailto:giuliano.colombo04@gmail.com)